-ERA ERA description Schedule 2 of the EP Regulation 8(3)(1)(c) Chemical storage Chemical storage (the relevant activity) consists of storing more than 500 m of class C1 or C2 combustible liquids under AS1940 or dangerous goods class 3.
-16(1)(c) Extraction and screening Screening 5,000 t or more of material, in a year.
+ERA ERA description Schedule 2 of the EP Regulation 8(3)(1)(c) Chemical storage Chemical storage (the relevant activity) consists of storing more than 500 m 3 of class C1 or C2 combustible liquids under AS1940 or dangerous goods class 3.
+16(2)(a) Extraction and screening Extracting, other than by dredging, in a year, the following quantity of material Screening(a) 5,000 t or more of material, in a yearto 100, 000 t.
 31(2)2(b) Mineral processing Processing, in a year, the following quantities of mineral products, other than coke (b) more than 100,000 t.
 33(1) Crushing, milling, grinding or screening Crushing, milling, grinding or screening (the relevant activity) consists of crushing, grinding, milling or screening more than 5,000 t of material in a year.
 38(1)(b) Surface coating Surface coating, using more than 100 t of surface coating materials for coating or painting or powder coating in a year.
 56 Regulated Waste Storage Receiving and storing regulated waste 60(1)(a) Waste disposal Operating a facility for disposing of less than 50,000 t in a year